-Slain Salvadoran archbishop Romero to be made a saint
+Slain Salvadoran Archbishop Romero to be made a saint

 No date was given for the sainthood ceremony, which is expected to take place this year, most likely at the Vatican.

-Additional reporting by Crispian Balmer; Editing by Matthew Mpoke Bigg
+Additional reporting by Crispian Balmer in Rome and Nelson Renteria in San Salvador; Editing by Matthew Mpoke Bigg and Susan Fenton